jricho/KubeCon18/kubecon18.md

 - **Kubernetes 1.13 released**

 *Kuberentes 1.13 was actually announced earlier this month, prior to KubeCon Seattle.
 This release continues to focus on stability and extensibility of Kubernetes with three major features that have graduated to general availability in the areas of  Storage and Cluster Lifecycle.
 Notable features include: simplified cluster management with kubeadm, Container Storage Interface (CSI), and CoreDNS as the default DNS*.
+*With CSI, the Kubernetes volume layer becomes more extensible which provides an opportunity for third party storage providers to write plugins that interoperate with Kubernetes without having to modify the core code*

 [link](https://kubernetes.io/blog/2018/12/03/kubernetes-1-13-release-announcement/)